nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-07-02-delete-work-items-tfs-vso/index.md

 resourceType: blog
 slug: delete-work-items-tfs-vso
 aliases:
   - /blog/delete-work-items-tfs-vso
 tags:
   - tfs
   - tfs-2013
   - vsteamservices
 categories:
   - tools-and-techniques
-coverImage: nakedalm-experts-visual-studio-alm-1-1.png
+preview: nakedalm-experts-visual-studio-alm-1-1.png
 ---

 Have you ever created a bunch of work items that you decided later that you had to delete.
 Well I have… especially as a user of the TFS Integration Platform.
 And when things go wrong there they can really go wrong.